Skip to content

 • Management summary introducing yourself and your qualifications (as well as any business partners)

-• Financial plan you can show to potential investors, including HVAC business start-up costs, service pricing, and projected sales
+• Financial plan you can show to potential investors, including your HVAC business startup cost, service pricing, and projected sales

 • List of services you plan to offer

-• Market analysis with research on your competitors
+• Market research on your service area and competitors

-• Customer analysis introducing your ideal customers and their HVAC needs
+• Customer analysis outlining your ideal customers and their HVAC needs

 • Your business operations in more detail, like your workflow and equipment suppliers